 In November 2019, the Company purchased the 1010 Pacific Street property in the Prospect Heights neighborhood of Brooklyn for \$31 million.
-The Company intends to redevelop the property as a fully amenitized residential building with approximately 119,000 square feet of leasable area; the building is expected to have 175 total units, 70% of which will be free-market and 30% affordable.
+The Company intends to redevelop the property as a fully amenitized residential building with approximately 119,000 square feet of leasable area; the building is expected to have 175 total units, 70% of which will be leased at market rates and 30% of which will be designated as affordable housing.
 The construction process is estimated to take approximately two years.

-The 1010 Pacific Street property is encumbered by a mortgage note to CIT Bank, N.A., entered into in connection with the acquisition of the property, with a balance of \$18.6 million as of December 31, 2019.
-The property is also encumbered by a pre-development bridge loan with the same lender that will provide up to \$3.0 million for 100% of eligible pre-development and carrying costs, of which approximately \$857,000 was drawn as of December 31, 2019.
-The notes mature on December 24, 2020, are subject to a one-year extension option, require interest-only payments and bear interest at one-month LIBOR plus 3.60% (5.4% as of December 31, 2019).
+The 1010 Pacific Street property is encumbered by a mortgage note to CIT Bank, N.A., entered into in connection with the acquisition of the property, with a balance of \$18.6 million as of December 31, 2020.
+The property is also encumbered by a pre-development bridge loan with the same lender that will provide up to \$3.0 million for 100% of eligible pre-development and carrying costs, of which approximately \$1.8 million was drawn as of December 31, 2020.
+The notes mature on June 24, 2021, require interest-only payments and bear interest at one-month LIBOR (with a floor of 1.25%) plus 3.60% (4.85% as of December 31, 2020).
+The Company has guaranteed this mortgage note and has complied with the financial covenants therein.
+The Company currently intends to refinance the notes with a construction loan prior to maturity, although there are no assurances that the Company will be able to do so.